 - Farmers can get into trouble when they are not familiar with environmental issues.

-- As mentioned in the biodiversity chapter, any national conservation strategy needs to take account of the important role of farmers in conservation.
+- As mentioned on the biodiversity page, any national conservation strategy needs to take account of the important role of farmers in conservation.

 South Africa is governed by a number of legislative provisions relating to the environment, and these include both national and international laws.